vinaikj/CIST2110-001-Programming-In-Python-Labs/environment_setup_windows.md

 2. Download the Windows installer and run it.

-3. Follow the installation wizard's instructions, leaving the default options selected.
+4. Follow the installation wizard's instructions, leaving the default options selected.

+Note: If you see anything regarding installing git into PATH select that option.

-4. Once the installation is complete, open the Command Prompt again.
+6. Once the installation is complete, open the Command Prompt again.

-5. Verify the installation by running the following command:
+7. Verify the installation by running the following command:

    ```bash
    git --version